 Balsam Lake (WBIC 2620600) is a 2,054-acre stratified drainage lake in central Polk County, Wisconsin in the Towns of Balsam Lake, Milltown, Georgetown, and Apple River (T34N R17W).
 It reaches a maximum depth of 37ft north of Cedar Island in the western basin and has an average depth of 20ft (Hopke et al. 1964).
-The lake is mesotrophic bordering on eutrophic in nature, and water clarity is fair with historical summer Secchi readings averaging 5ft in East Balsam, 6ft in Little Balsam, and 8ft in the deep hole north of Cedar Island (WDNR 2022).
-Bottom substrate is variable with organic muck in most bays, and rock/sand in the Big and Little Narrows and around the lake's many islands.
+The lake is mesotrophic bordering on eutrophic in nature, and water clarity is fair with summer Secchi readings over the last 10 years averaging 3.5ft in East Balsam, 6.1ft in Little Balsam, and 10.2ft in the deep hole north of Cedar Island (WDNR 2023).
+The lake's bottom substrate is variable with organic muck in most bays, and rock/sand in the Big and Little Narrows and around the lake's many islands.

-Figure 1: Balsam Lake with 2022 CLP Beds
+Figure 1: Balsam Lake with 2023 CLP Beds